8.3 Experiential Learning: Rounding Out Your College Career

 So let’s return to the question: How can I have the college experience of a lifetime?

 Round out your roadmap with an internship, research participation, a study abroad trip, or service learning—or all of these.
-Reflect on your experiences and write about them.
+Experiential Major Maps (EMMs) suggest ways that you can participate in experiential learning opportunities – find the EMM for your major or a major that you are interested and see how you can apply the information you are learning in class to life outside the classroom.
+Afterwards, engage in some of these experiences and write about them.
 Who knows?
 These experiences may lead to new opportunities in your future.

 Tips for Reflective Journaling